 Signature: Created by signing the message using the private key.
 It ensures the identity of the sender and the integrity of the data [Ref 9].

-Telephone Identity: An identifier associated with an originator of a telephone call.
-In the context of the SHAKEN framework, this is a SIP identity (e.g., a SIP URI or a TEL URI) from which a telephone number can be derived.
+Subordinate CA (SCA): A CA whose public-key certificate is issued by another (superior) CA.